Core · Beginner

 What you'll know at the end

-- Real chord changes: the Em–Am switch, the fret-2 A–D pivot, and the A–E–D rock cycle
+- The Em–Am switch and the A–E–D rock cycle

 First Sounds